gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 [Direct Routing URI Patterns](#direct-routing-uri-patterns-configuration) | `DIRECT_ROUTING_URI_PATTERNS` | Configuration for direct routing URI patterns.
 Backend Cookies Secret | `BACKEND_COOKIES_SECRET` | Secret that is used to encrypt backend session cookies in service to Application Router flow.
 Should be set in case multiple instances of Application Router are used.
 By default a random sequence of characters is used.
 Service to Application Router | `SERVICE_2_APPROUTER` | If `true`, when the SAP Passport header is received from the application router, it will be transferred without modification to the backend application.
+Client certificate header name | `CLIENT_CERTIFICATE_HEADER_NAME` | When set application router will use this header name to get the client certificate from the request header in subscription callback.
+If not provided the default header name `x-forwarded-client-cert` is used.

 **Note:** all those environment variables are optional.